GP Connect: Access Record

 Access from within the pharmacy clinical system without the need for additional login Separate login Separate login not required

-Medications Medications present Roll-out begins March 2025
+Medications Medications present Present since early 2025

 Allergies and Adverse Reactions Allergies fields not present Future roll-out in discussion